-We may be unsuccessful or delayed in developing and deploying our ATG-NG technology.
+We may be unsuccessful or delayed in developing and deploying our next generation ATG technology.

-We expect our ATG-NG solution, which will offer additional bandwidth and improved speeds for our connectivity service as compared to existing ATG technologies, to become available to commercial aircraft in 2018.
-There can be no assurance that we can meet our development goals on our current timeline, due to, among other things, risks associated with integrating the use of licensed and unlicensed spectrum, utilizing the unlicensed spectrum to perform as we expect, the failure of equipment and software to perform as expected, problems arising in the manufacturing process, our reliance on single-source and other suppliers to provide certain components and services and delays in obtaining or failures to obtain the required regulatory approvals for installation and operation of such equipment and the provision of service to passengers.
-If our ATG-NG fails to perform as expected or its commercial availability is significantly delayed as compared to the timelines for which we contract, our business, financial condition and results of operations may be materially adversely affected.
-In addition, our failure to timely deliver ATG-NG could have a material adverse effect on our ability to alleviate capacity constraints in our network.
-See also "We are experiencing network capacity constraints in the United States and expect capacity demands to increase, and we may in the future experience capacity constraints internationally.
-If we are unable to successfully implement planned or future technology enhancements to increase our network capacity, or our airline partners do not agree to such enhancements, our business and results of operations may be materially adversely affected."
+We are currently exploring a number of solutions intended to offer additional bandwidth and improved speeds for our connectivity service as compared to existing ATG technologies.
+There can be no assurance that we will launch a next generation ATG technology in sufficient time to meet capacity demands and to effectively compete in ATG markets, due to, among other things, risks associated with: (i) our failure to design and develop a technology that provides the features and performance we require; (ii) integrating the solution with our existing ATG network; (iii) the availability of required spectrum; (iv) the failure of spectrum to perform as expected; (v) the failure of equipment and software to perform as expected; (vi) problems arising in the manufacturing process; (vii) our ability to negotiate contracts with suppliers on acceptable commercial and other terms; (viii) reliance on single-source and other suppliers to provide certain components and services, and (ix) delays in obtaining or failures to obtain the required regulatory approvals for installation and operation of such equipment and the provision of service to passengers.
+If our next generation ATG solution fails to perform as expected or its commercial availability is significantly delayed as compared to the timelines we establish, our business, financial condition and results of operations may be materially adversely affected.
+In addition, our failure to timely deliver our next generation ATG solution could have a material adverse effect on our ability to alleviate capacity constraints in our network.
+See also "We are experiencing network capacity constraints in the United States and expect capacity demands to increase, and we may in the future experience capacity, or our airline partners do not agree to such enhancements, our business and results of operations may be materially and adversely affected."

-We may be unsuccessful in generating or increasing revenue from Gogo Vision, our inflight platform, Gogo TV, CAS and other services that we may offer in the future.
+We may be unsuccessful in generating or increasing revenue from Gogo Vision, our in-flight platform, Gogo TV, CAS and other services that we may offer in the future.